Australia

 Straight up—Darwin is hot.
 She’s got an average temp of 30 degrees all year round and yes, you’re likely to get a bit sweaty.
 But trust us when we say it’s absolutely worth the SUL (sweaty upper lip).

 Up north, there are two distinct seasons—wet and dry.
-The latter runs from May to October with an average temp of 21°C to 30°C and an average humidity of around 20%.
-This season is perfect for bushwalking, hiking, swimming in waterfalls and camping.
+The latter runs from May to October with an average temp of 21°C to 30°C. This season is perfect for bushwalking, hiking, swimming in waterfalls and camping.

 The wet season covers the months of November to April and sees temps of around 25°C to 33°C with humidity levels of over 80%.
 Unsurprisingly the wet season can be incredibly wet, so expect tropical downpours.
 The upside?
 It leaves the area incredibly lush and the sunsets are truly breathtaking.
 Locals often say that although the dry season is popular with tourists, the wet season is when the Top End really comes alive.

-This truly stunning part of the NT has to be seen IRL to be believed.
-Home to cultural sites of the Marranuggu, Koongurrukun, Werat, and Warray Aboriginal people, Litchfield is a 90-minute drive from Darwin’s centre.
+Home to cultural sites of the Marranuggu, Koongurrukun, Werat, and the Warray Aboriginal people, Litchfield is a 90-minute drive from Darwin’s centre.
 Here you can float in lush swimming holes like Berry Springs—where the water is so clear you can see straight to the bottom—get a power shower underneath Florence Falls, and cool off at Bluey Rockhole.

 Stretch your legs on the Tabletop Track, a 39 kilometre that will see you pass by Wangi Falls, Tjenya Falls and Walker Creek.
 And be sure to keep your eyes peeled for the magnetic termite mounds which are up to 100 years old and stand two metres high.
-If you’d rather have a tour guide, we loved the legends at Ethical Adventures, which includes transport to and from, guides and delish meals.
+If you’d rather have a tour guide, check out Ethical Adventures, which includes transport to and from, guides and delish meals.

 Scope Out Incredible Art

-If you’re keen to admire some incredible art during your trip to Darwin, you’re in for a treat.
-While you’ll find art galleries scattered throughout the city, a good place to start is the Museum and Art Gallery of the Northern Territory (MAGNT), a prize-winning public gallery showcasing the region’s best works featuring everything from desert dot paintings and ceramics to carvings from the Tiwi Islands.
-Also worth a visit is Provenance Arts.
-While it is temporarily closed, the gallery, which is owned by Kunwinjku people of western Arnhem Land, features stunning works that you can gawk at and purchase.
+While you’ll find art galleries scattered throughout the city, a good place to start is the Museum and Art Gallery of the Northern Territory (MAGNT), a prize-winning public gallery showcasing the region’s best works featuring desert dot paintings and ceramics to carvings from the Tiwi Islands.

 Darwin is also home to vibing street art scenes.
 There are over 10 larger-than-life murals dotted around the city, and some are even interactive.
-You can do a self-guided tour right here
+You can do a self-guided tour right here.
+And if you happen to be in Darwin in August, be sure to check out the Darwin Art Fair, which brings art and artists from more than 40 communities to town.
+In May, discover the Darwin Street Art Festival—an annual event since 2017 that sees fresh murals pop up across the CBD (and beyond).

 Hit Up Air Raid Arcade

 This super cool space is accesible from Cavenagh Street and winds through the ever-funky Austin Lane.
-It's home to unique bars like the retro-themed Babylon and Rennaissance-inspired Birth Of Venus as well as apparel shops like House Of Darwin, a for profit label that reinvests its profuts into remote Aboriginal communities.
+It's home to unique bars like the retro-themed Babylon and Rennaissance-inspired Birth Of Venus as well as apparel shops like House Of Darwin, an achingly cool label (think: unique pieces that you'll treasure forever) that reinvests its profits into remote Aboriginal communities.

 Soak Up Sunshine And Tunes At Bass In The Grass

 This epic music festival hits Mindil Beach every May and it's truly unmissable.
-The showdown has seen the likes of Dope Melon, Dune Rats, G Flip, Hilltop Hoods, Hockey Day, Hot Dub Time Machine, Jessica Mauboy and Montaigne perform so done your best bucket hat, it's always a belter.
+The showdown has seen the likes of Dope Melon, Dune Rats, G Flip, Hilltop Hoods, Jessica Mauboy and Montaigne perform so don your best bucket hat, it's always a belter.

 Enjoy A Picnic On The Beach At Mindil Beach Sunset Markets